Technigo/project-github-tracker/README.md

 Lastly I styled the webpage and made it responsive.
 I'm happy with the accordion and the way the flex/grid is responsive, but there's some things in the user-section that doesn't look quite right in desktop-size.
 I think it is because of the position: absolute and how the headers are positioned in relation to the profile pic and the chart.

+Since I still have some issues that needs to be fixed, I'll save my commented out code in js-file for now.
+I've tried some different approaches and need to see which could best be modified.

 ## View it live

 https://serene-mayer-c47183.netlify.app/